How to Install Roofing Shingles

 Make sure that you have rubber protective boots secured by flashing around all of the vents and pipes as you are installing your shingles.
 These protective boots need to be snug to the pipe or vent with the lower flashing on top of the shingles and the upper flashing below the shingles.

 On the sides, the flashing should run underneath the shingles and be nailed under the shingles.
 This allows water to flow down the shingles and run right over the flashing and keep on going without making it into your home.
 Following these steps accurately will ensure you have properly learned how to install roof shingles.

 Double Check Your Work

-Installing a shingle roof is a project that a homeowner can complete on his or her own, but it’s not an easy project.
-It’s something that you have to take the time to understand and evaluate your skillset before starting.
+Installing shingle roofing is a project that a homeowner can complete DIY, but it is not an easy project.
+It is something that you have to take the time to understand and evaluate your skillset before starting.